-- If you live in a building with 4 or less units, they can’t collect more than 12% of your rent.
+- If you live in a building with 4 or less units, they should not collect more than 12% of your rent.

 TIP: You can calculate this amount by multiplying your rent by 0.12.
 For example, if your rent is $1,000 the math is: $1,000 X 0.12 = $120.
 The landlord wouldn’t be able to collect a late fee of more than $120.

-- If you live in a building with more than 4 units, they can’t collect more than 10% of the rent.
+- If you live in a building with more than 4 units, they should not collect more than 10% of the rent.
 In this situation, you would multiply your rent by 0.10 to get the maximum late fee amount.

 What can I do if I think the landlord collected more than allowed as a late fee?

-If a landlord collected a late fee when it wasn’t in your lease or if the landlord collected a fee in excess of the limits, the landlord is liable to you for $100 + 3x the late fee the landlord collected plus any attorney fees your attorney charges.
+If a landlord collected a late fee when it wasn’t in your lease or if the landlord collected a fee in excess of the limits, the landlord is liable to you for $100 + 3x the amount that the landlord charged you in violation of the law + any attorney fees your attorney charges.
 You might have to take them to court to get this amount of money, but you could send a demand letter explaining your rights and convince the landlord to reduce your late fee.